kiraware/pycodecov/docs/how-to-guides.md

 contribute we are expected to make tests and if possible increase the code coverage.

+To carry out testing, you need to prepare environment variables.
+For example, environment variables are found in the `.env.example` file.
+You can change the value according to what you have and save it in the root of the project directory with the file name `.env`.

 ### Documenting

 We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)